dashjoin/platform/README.md

 ## Getting Started: 15 Minute Tour

-This section guide you through the various features of the Dashjoin low code development platform.
+This section will guide you through the various features of the Dashjoin low code development platform.
 We assume you are in the admin role and have the [demo application](https://github.com/dashjoin/dashjoin-demo) installed.
 This application bootstraps a sample northwind database which allows us to demonstrate advanced queries.

 We will guide you through a scenario where northwind is an internal fictional enterprise resource planning (ERP) system.
 You a being tasked with developing an application that allows customers to interface with you via a web portal.